jakelime/docs-server/README.md

 1. On another machine (client), use webbrowser to access `http://X.X.X.X:28868`, where `X.X.X.X` is the IP Address of the server

 1. To add `documentations`, use `sphinx` to create and store the entire `HTML build folder` into `static/`

+1. `docs-server` will automatically detect existing folders and serve the index